-Make motoring easier with Automatic Headlights and Rain Sensing Wipers, plus our B-Max comes with Rear Parking Sensors, Cruise Control, One-Touch Electric Windows, Air Conditioning, a Heated Windscreen and a CD / DAB Radio with USB and AUX in.
+Never lose your way again with the inbuilt Sat Nav, plus our Kuga comes with Cruise Control, Automatic Headlights, Rain Sensing Wipers, One-Touch Electric Windows, Ford SYNC Bluetooth, Air Conditioning, a Heated Windscreen and a CD / DAB Radio with USB and AUX in.
 Qualifies for Warranty4Life*

 You chose Maidstone Suzuki, Honda and Mazda.Get Directions

 You can buy this car from the following dealers:

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.